 Write out the Full Alphabet in upper case A to Z.

 A bubble letter marker produces excellent displays in a variety of bright colors and fancy letters.
 Water-based lettering can add visual impact and appeal.
-A simple way to produce bubble lettering is to cut square, rectangular or sloping shapes of the bubble letter frames out of colored sheets of gummed paper and then take a pair of scissors and round off the corners to form each letter.
+A simple way to create bubble lettering is to cut square, rectangular or sloping shapes of the bubble letter frames out of colored sheets of gummed paper and then take a pair of scissors and round off the corners to form each letter.
 This very pleasing and impressive effect allows you to adjust the bubble letters not only on a horizontal baseline but also on a curved one if you wish.
-Letters on a curved baseline are normally tough to accomplish well without having the actual physical letters to position.
+Letters on a curved baseline usually are tough to accomplish well without having the actual physical letters to position.
 Using cut out letters allows you to see the overall effect before you commit yourself to stick down the gummed letters on the board or paper for a presentation.
 Graffiti type letters can overlap one another.
 Various artists are now producing their distinctive custom graffiti alphabets with such colorful names as Hoodson Script, Fat Wandals, Scare Arms, Grizzly Attack, Mersey Cowboy, Bubble Collor, Yo Style, and Sloppy Paint.✞

 Bubble letters and ladder lettering production is similar.
 First, pencil out boxes on a sheet of paper or card in the proportions of one unit wide by two units high for each bubble letter.
 These can be 2" x 4" or 4" x 8" or 1" x 2" but always in the same proportions, that is one unit wide and two units high.
-The "M" and "W" letters are one and a half units wide and two units high, the "1's" and the "I's" are a half unit wide and two units high.
+The "M" and "W" letters are one and a half units wide and two units high.
+The "1's" and the "I's" are a half unit wide and two units high.
 Every other letter is one unit wide and two units high.
-Next, take a pencil and draw in the rounded-off corners of each bubble letter on your paper, making sure that all the sides of the letters touch the frame everywhere except at the corners.✞
+Next, take a pencil and draw in the rounded-off corners of each bubble letter on your paper, making sure that all the letters' sides touch the frame everywhere except at the corners.✞